andrewscott02/andrewscott02.github.io/_posts/2023-07-31-rookiescommended.md

 [View our entry](https://www.therookies.co/entries/24461)

-I am proud to announce that Battle for Arcana, our mobile version of Corruption of Arcana, has been nominated as a finalist for the Rookies Game of the Year Mobile category.
+I am proud to announce that Battle for Arcana, our mobile version of Corruption of Arcana, has achieved the Highly Commended award for the Rookies Game of the Year Mobile category.